 Then how about joining Bishopstoke Players?

-We’re a group of around 50 members of mixed ages and experience and we always welcome potential new actors, whether experienced or not.
-All we look for is enthusiasm and a willingness to muck in and learn.
+We’re a group of around 50 members of mixed ages and experience and we always welcome potential new members, whether experienced or not.
+All we ask for is enthusiasm and a willingness to muck in and learn.

 Frequently asked questions